The Pocket Art Movement: What you Need to Know about ATCs and ACEOs

-Over the past 18 months I have devoted a lot of my painting time to the creation of Pocket Art. (”Pocket Art” refers to paintings with dimensions of 2.5 x 3.5 inches.)
+Over the past 18 months, I have devoted a lot of my painting time to the creation of Pocket Art. (“Pocket Art” refers to paintings with dimensions of 2.5 x 3.5 inches.)

 Painting in such a small format can be challenging, but it is always rewarding.
 Here are the two most popular types of Pocket Art around today:

-ATCs (Artist Trading Cards)
+What are ATCs?
+(Artist Trading Cards)

-Among certain art and crafts movements, ATCs are about exchanging art without exchanging money, and without interference of the business side of the art world.
+Among certain art and crafts movements, ATCs are about exchanging art without exchanging money, and without interference from the business side of the art world.
 Artists can trade their cards in face-to-face trading sessions as well as via mail.

-ACEOs (Art Cards Editions and Originals)
+What are ACEOs?
+(Art Cards Editions and Originals)

-While some artists were happily trading cards for free, another group of artists realized there was a market for these miniature art works and quickly made their cards available for sale at remarkably low prices.
+While some artists were happily trading cards for free, another group of artists realized there was a market for these miniature artworks and quickly made their cards available for sale at remarkably low prices.

 Art Cards Editions and Original, or ACEOs for short, debuted and quickly became a worldwide success.